Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs: Introduction

+The ethical foundations of triage are reviewed by \cite{persad2009principles}, who group the main principles into favoring the worst-off patients, treating patients equally, maximizing total benefits, and promoting or rewarding social usefulness.
+Importantly, \cite{persad2009principles} note that the relative weight placed on these principles depends on the specific circumstances of triage.
 Under normal circumstances, worst-off patients are often prioritized.
-However, established triage practices during crises adopt a more utilitarian approach.
-As \cite{emanuel2020fair} argued, ``in the context of a pandemic, the value of maximizing benefits is most important.''
-Similarly, \cite{wang2022fairness} writes that during a pandemic, ``Triage of scarce resources forces us to face the uncomfortable fact that some individual patients will be denied lifesaving care that would normally be delivered to them under standards of care.
-In public health emergencies, it seems ethically justifiable to shift the focus from regular standards of care to crisis standards, where physicians' duty is primarily to improve and safeguard population health.''
+However, established triage practices during crises adopt a more utilitarian approach. \cite{wang2022fairness} writes that during a pandemic, ``it seems ethically justifiable to shift the focus from regular standards of care to crisis standards, where physicians' duty is primarily to improve and safeguard population health.''
 Under such crisis standards of care, \cite{powell2008allocation} note that ``clinical guidelines propose both withholding and withdrawing ventilators from patients with the highest probability of mortality to benefit patients with the highest likelihood of survival.''\footnote{See also \cite{white2009should}, \cite{rosenbaum2011ethical}, and \cite{Christian1377}.}